Skip to content

 About Young Harris College

 Young Harris College is a private baccalaureate and master’s degree-granting institution located in the beautiful mountains of Northeast Georgia.
 Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires, and empowers students through an education that purposefully integrates the liberal arts and professional studies.
-The College offers 34 majors and 23 minors, ranging from biology or outdoor studies to business administration or kinesiology.
-Approximately 1,400 students are enrolled in its residential and Early College programs.
+The College offers 34 majors and 24 minors housed under twelve academic departments.
+Approximately 1,500 students are enrolled in its residential, master’s degree, and Early College programs.
 The College is an active member of the NCAA Division II and remains a fierce competitor in the Conference Carolinas.
-For more information, visit yhc.edu.